quandl/quandl-python/README.md

 This example finds all data points for the dataset `NSE/OIL` and stores them in a pandas dataframe.
 You can then view the dataframe with data.head().

-A similiar quick call can be used to retrieve a datatable:
+A similar quick call can be used to retrieve a datatable:

 ```python
 import quandl
 data = quandl.get_table('ZACKS/FC', ticker='AAPL')
 ```

 This example retrieves all rows for `ZACKS/FC` where `ticker='AAPL'` and stores them in a pandas dataframe.
-Similarily you can then view the dataframe with data.head().
+Similarly you can then view the dataframe with data.head().

 Note that in both examples if an `api_key` has not been set you may receive limited or sample data.
 You can find more details on these quick calls and others in our [Quick Method Guide](./FOR_ANALYSTS.md).

 ### Logging

-Currently debug logging is limited.
-However to enable debug logs you can use the following snippet.
+Currently, Quandl debug logging is limited in scope.
+However, to enable debug logs you can use the following snippet.

 ```python
 import quandl